Complexity of Linear Subsequences of $k$-Automatic Sequences

 which is similarly translated into an automaton.

-In both cases, the translation could conceivably generate a nondeterministic automaton (by the projection).
+In both cases, the translation can potentially generate a nondeterministic automaton (by the $\exists y$ projection).
 In this case, the subset construction is used to determinize the resulting automaton.
 Thus, at least in principle, this particular translation mechanism could take exponential time.
 However, we show that in this case, the subset construction does not cause an exponential blowup in the number of states.
-For now, let us ignore the cost of the minimization steps.

 \begin{theorem} Let $n \geq 1$ be a fixed constant.
-The msd-first DFA $M_{n}$ for recognizing $[y]_k = n[x]_k$ constructed by the binary method has $n$ states corresponding to differences $[y]_k - n[x]_k$ in the range $[0, n-1]$. \end{theorem} \begin{proof} We prove the result by induction on $n$.
+The automaton for recognizing $[y]_k = n[x]_k$ on msd-first input can be computed in $O(n \log^2 n)$ time. \end{theorem}

+\begin{proof} First by induction on $n$ we prove that the we can recursively create DFA $M_n$ with msd-first input recognizing $[y]_k = n[x]_k$ with at most $n$ states.

 Base case: $n=1$.

 In this case, a simple $1$-state automaton recognizes $[y]_k=[x]_k$.
 The single state corresponds to $[y]_k - [x]_k = 0$.

 For the induction step, assume the result is true for all $n'<n$; we prove it for $n$.
 There are two cases.